Adobe Premiere Tip: Flashing video caused by adjustment layers in Adobe Premiere

 That said, as with anything, every now and again you find yourself running into bugs and glitches (like the when Adobe Premiere Pro screen goes black) that have you scratching your head in desperate hopes to find a solution.
 These issues always seem to happen when you are on a time crunch too.
 What is smooth sailing normally becomes an issue right when you need it – some bug or glitch comes out of the left field and starts to really press on your deadline.

 Flashing Black Glitch

-Over the past few weeks we have seen a technical glitch happen where projects using adjustment layers in Adobe Premier have a horrible glitch/flickering of black throughout when rendering or exporting.
+Over the past few weeks we have seen a technical glitch happen where projects using adjustment layers in Adobe Premier Pro have a horrible glitch/flickering of black throughout when rendering or exporting.
 We experienced this on two different and completely separate projects this week.

 After searching on Google for a solution and reading thread after thread about this issue, there really seemed to be no solution to be found anywhere.
 As such we took it upon ourselves to find a solution and, after many hours of experimentation we came up with a valid solution that worked for us, using Macintosh and OS X Capitan.
 We don’t think that this solution will work for PC users as our solution revolved around the use of the Mac specific Metal video engine.

 Turns out, that the problem causing the issues was the adjustment layer working with OPEN CL.
 We hadn’t seen the issue prior to the last few days because until then we had been using Mac’s with NVIDIA video cards which, as you are probably aware means we could utilize the NVIDIA exclusive video engine CUDA for our video processing.